Nessrine88/MyEnumerable/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🏴‍☠️ Decode Morse Code 🏴‍☠️ <a name="about-project"></a>
+# 🧮  My Enumerable 🧮  <a name="about-project"></a>

-In this project, we built our first project in Ruby programming language where to decode a morse message into English words
+In this project, we implemented a subset of Ruby's Enumerable methods.
+The aim is to understand how Ruby's Enumerable methods work behind the scenes.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-This project primarily uses SQL for database management.
+This project primarily uses ruby's methods and modules.

 <details>
 <summary>Programming Language</summary>